jewelsofthought/neshama/site/posts/freedom/week_3/tiferet.md

 Breath is one of the keys to the opening of **Tiferet**-awareness.
 The Zohar urges, "Breathe like the ocean rises and falls and never becomes full."
 The breath is received and released fully&mdash;expansion and contraction&mdash;all in the service of Life.

-The vowel sounds at **Tiferet** are often experienced as “Ah”, while “Oh” is the sound at **Yesod**, and “Ee” as the sound at **Keter**.
+The vowel sounds at **Tiferet** are often experienced as "Ah", while "Oh" is the sound at **Yesod**, and "Ee" as the sound at **Keter**.
 In your meditations, you might try these sounds and see what unfolds for you.

 <div style="text-align: center; font-size: 130%">
 The Name of G-d<br />